Skip to content

 from flask_mailing.utils import WhoIsXmlApi

-who_is = WhoIsXmlApi(token="Your access token", email="[email protected]")
+who_is = WhoIsXmlApi(token="your_api_token", email="test@example.com")

-print(who_is.check_mx_record()) # check domain mx records
+print(who_is.check_mx_record()) # Check MX records